shaninalex/go-rabbitmq-playground/README.md

 # Go RabbitmMQ with Gin

 This simple repo shows how:
-- to create and start rabbitmq with mongo db
 - connect to broker
 - consume fanout messages
 - push fanout messages